Making a supervision order

 These types of orders last indefinitely unless revoked (s 27 CMIUT Act).
 However, the court must fix a nominal term for both types of supervision orders.
 The nominal term is set out in section 28 of the CMIUT Act – this section must be read in conjunction with the Crimes Act (Vic).
 The effect of a nominal term is described below.

-A person who is subject to a custodial supervision order and who is detained in Lawful control over a person which prevents them leaving.
-A person under arrest is in police custody and is not free to go.
-A person in prison is serving a custodial sentence that keeps them confined to the prison grounds. in a designated mental health Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. is classified as a forensic patient under the Mental Health Act 2014 (Vic) (‘MHA 2014’).
-Or – if they are detained in a residential treatment facility – they are classified as a forensic resident under the Disability Act 2006 (Vic) (‘Disability Act’) (see ‘Intellectual disability’, below).
+A person who is subject to a custodial supervision order and who is detained in custody in a designated mental health service is classified as a forensic patient under the Mental Health Act 2014 (Vic) (‘MHA 2014’).
+Or – if they are detained in a residential treatment facility – they are classified as a forensic resident under the Disability Act 2006 (Vic) (‘Disability Act’) (see ‘Intellectual disability’ in ‘Sentencing people with disability‘).

 People who are subject to supervision orders under the Crimes Act 1914 (Cth) (‘Crimes Act (Cth)’) are referred to as ‘federal forensic patients’.
 Provisions relating to supervision orders for people with an intellectual disability have been added to the Disability Act to ensure that people receive appropriate assistance from intellectual disability services (see Chapter 8.5: Intellectual disability and the law).